This resource explains how to plan and present an academic poster, also called a research poster.

 What is an academic poster?

 An academic poster uses a blend of written information and images to explain research to an audience.
 The aim of the academic poster is to provide individuals with a clear, concise and accessible overview of a specific topic which encourages enthusiasm for further exploration of research.
-It is often a feature of academic or professional conferences.
+To support your academic poster, you may be expected to discuss your work, answer questions and provide additional information.
+An academic poster is often a feature of academic or professional conferences.

 Planning your poster